Risk Management within DCU

 Terms of Reference

-The GARC Terms of Reference as approved by the DCU Governing Authority in December 2013.
+The GARC's Terms of Reference were approved by the DCU Governing Authority on June 22nd 2017.

 A risk register is a formal way of documenting the specific details of risks.
 While there is no set format for a standard risk register there are elements common to most format types.
 It is therefore up to each entity to design a risk register which is suitable to its own needs.
 The essential elements of a risk register are: